-Awards > CBS Best Paper Prize / Danny Van Den Bulcke Best Paper Prize / EIBA Best Doctoral Thesis Proposal in IB Award / SSE Gunnar Hedlund Award / IBR Best Journal Paper of the Year Award / IMR International Marketing Prize / IJoEM Emerging Markets Prize / GSJ Global Strategy Research Prize / JIBE International Trade & Industrial Organization in IB Prize / MRQ Best Reviewer Prize / EIBA Distinguished Honorary Fellowship / EIBA Lifetime Achievement Award
+Awards > Copenhagen Business School Prize / Danny Van Den Bulcke Best Paper Prize / EIBA Best Doctoral Thesis Proposal in IB Award / SSE Gunnar Hedlund Award / IBR Best Journal Paper of the Year Award / Lazaridis Institute Award / GSJ Global Strategy Research Prize / EIBA Best Reviewer Award / EIBA Distinguished Honorary Fellowship / EIBA Lifetime Achievement Award

 The Copenhagen Prize was established by Copenhagen Business School (CBS) and awarded for the first time at the 29th EIBA Annual Conference held in Copenhagen, Denmark (December 2003).
 In 2011, the award was renamed SMG Copenhagen Prize – and in 2014, Copenhagen Business School Prize.
 The award honours the best overall conference paper written by a young scholar in International Business.
 The winning paper must have been written by an author or authors under 40 years of age and have been accepted for presentation at the EIBA Annual Conference.
 Contenders for the award should indicate their candidature along with their submission.

-NOTE: As of 2014, winners can either choose to receive the prize in cash (but with a 50% Danish tax deduction) or (in non-taxable funds) as reimbursement of travel and accommodation expenses in connection to a research stay at one of the three CBS sponsoring Departments: Department of International Economics, Governance and Business (EGB), Department of Management, Society and Communication (MSC), and Department of Strategy and Innovation (SI).
+NOTE: As of this year (2023), the winners receive the prize in non-taxable funds as reimbursement of travel and accommodation expenses in connection to a research stay at one or more of the three CBS sponsoring Departments: Department of International Economics, Governance and Business (EGB), Department of Management, Society and Communication (MSC), and Department of Strategy and Innovation (SI).

 Michael MÜLLER, Guus HENDRIKS & Arjen SLANGEN (RSM Erasmus University, Netherlands)